Can You Recover Files Deleted from Recycle Bin

 How can I recover deleted files from Recycle Bin?

-You can recover deleted files from Recycle Bin by clicking the Restore button or from the File History backup.
-After emptying the Recycle Bin, you can recover files with data recovery software or restore Windows to a previous version.
+You can recover the deleted Recycle Bin by clicking the Restore button or from the File History backup.
+After emptying the Recycle Bin, you can restore files deleted from the Recycle Bin with data recovery software or restore Windows to a previous version.

 Was This Page Helpful?